 Family game night can continue as part of your annual celebration, even after family members and extended family move away and build new family groups.
 You can choose games from the classics — like Clue, Monopoly or Trivial Pursuit — or play favorite video games.
 Card games work fine if everyone agrees.

 10. Hold a Family Slumber Party

 Hold a slumber party with the family by camping out around the tree on the first night it’s decorated.
 You can use pillows and blankets, sleeping bags or whatever furniture is handy for sleep.
 While you’re at it, read Christmas stories like traditional Christmas books for the kids (i.e. the Grinch Stole Christmas and Polar Express) — or even horror stories — by the glow of the tree lights.
 You can snack on whatever your family prefers or provide special treats for the occasion.

 11. Make Christmas Soup as an Easy Meal Alternative

 On Christmas Eve, or even on Christmas day, you can have a special soup.
 Homemade vegetable soup or crockpot potato soup are good options.
 If someone in the family has gourmet cooking skills, he or she can be enlisted to make a fancier soup.
-The soup can take up its own niche as an annual tradition that doesn’t spoil any other Christmas menu items.
+The soup can take up its own niche as an annual tradition that doesn’t spoil any other Christmas dinner menu items.
 Soup is comfort food, and everyone can help chop vegetables to finish the job quickly.

 12. Record Your Family History